Treaty of Wuchale: Articles

 Articles 8 and 9 focused on the rights people from Ethiopia's territories had while they were in Italy's territories and vice versa.
-Article 8 said that the people in the Ethiopian and Italian territories exercised the same rights while present in each other's territories and article 9 stated that these people had the freedom to exercise their religion in the territories where they were.
+Article 8 said that the people in the Ethiopian and Italian territories exercised the same rights while present in each other's territories and Article 9 stated that these people had the freedom to exercise their religion in the territories where they were.

 Article 10 dealt with disputes between residents of Ethiopian and Italian territories and stated that these disputes were to be resolved by delegates from both territories.

 Article 11 said that if an Ethiopian resident died in an Italian territory or vice versa, his/her properties would be given to the territory he/she belongs to.

 Articles 12 and 13 dealt with crimes.
 Article 12 stated that people who committed crimes would be judged in their own territory regardless of where they committed the crime, whereas article 13 mentions that the kings of both empires are obliged to extradite people with criminal records.

-According to article 14, the Emperor of Ethiopia had the right to take any measures to fight slavery and slave trading in his territory.
+According to Article 14, the Emperor of Ethiopia had the right to take any measures to fight slavery and slave trading in his territory.
 Menelik II opposed slavery and this article was an assurance that slavery would not be practiced in Ethiopian regions.

 Article 15 validated the treaty in all territories of Ethiopia.

 Article 16 set rules and restrictions regarding future changes to the treaty.
-It stated that it could be amended after five years with a year notice before any change and articles regarding boundaries might not be amended.
+It stated that it could be amended after five years with a year's notice before any change and articles regarding boundaries might not be amended.

 Article 17 was written differently in the Ethiopian and Italian versions of the treaty as addressed in details below.

 Article 18 stated that the Emperor of Ethiopia would give preference to Italian nationals if he had to choose whether to offer a privilege to a third state or to Italy.

 Article 19 said that the treaty would be written in both languages and both versions would present the same information.

 Article 20 stated that this treaty shall be approved.